But where do you begin?

 When you’ve gone down these paths and still need to find somewhere then there are a few things that I look out for in a venue which includes

-- Location – is it easy to get to and is there parking near by especially for those travelling from out of town.
+- Location – is it easy to get to and is there parking nearby especially for those traveling from out of town.

 - Do they already host other user groups?
 (See the linked post at the top to check this) If yes then they are friendly to User Groups – this is a big bonus and makes your time dealing with them much easier.

 - Cost – I’ve been quoted over £500 for the hire of a venue for an evening before any catering costs for the evening.

 If you’re still struggling for a venue that has a technical background then ask at your local Pubs & hotels what their function room hire costs are – some of them can be quite cheap and pubs especially are good as they will sometimes do reduced rates on food and drinks for the User Groups – so win-win – Note this is what we do for the Yorkshire PowerShell User Group as do many other UK User Groups.

 This can then be the next most difficult thing to get sorted when your getting the group off the ground so I’ll be honest here and tell you it straight.
 Be very prepared to be the only speaker.
 This is of course if in talking to the people in line with trying to get a venue you were unable to get any of them to commit to being a speaker as well, especially MVP’s and other local companies.

 If that is the case then I would be very suggestive of doing an “Introduction to x” type session.
 Ones that I would suggest include